QualCoder-Org/qualcoder-org.github.io/docs/about.md

 ========

-There are also many other cotrinbutors who have added code or suggestions for improvements over the years since QualCoder was first released in 2019.
+There are also many other contributors who have added code or suggestions for improvements over the years since QualCoder was first released in 2019.